fgmourao/Gila-Pulse-Generator/README.md

 - **Parameter Storage:** Non-volatile EEPROM storage of the 13 operational parameters, protected by a signature.
 Absent or invalid data loads the default settings.

-- **Serial Communication:** UART interface (9600 baud) reporting the active configuration, the effective pulse timing in microseconds, a report of the last session and NPS simulation data for offline analysis.<br />
+- **Serial Communication:** UART interface (9600 baud) reporting the active configuration, the effective pulse timing in microseconds, a report of the last session and NPS simulation data for offline analysis.

 ## Note on Usage and Constraints

-Detailed usage instructions, as well as comprehensive operational constraints, hardware limitations and measured timing accuracy, are thoroughly documented in the official user manual.<br />
+Detailed usage instructions, as well as comprehensive operational constraints, hardware limitations and measured timing accuracy, are thoroughly documented in the official user manual.

 ## Future Development